 - Men and women 14 and older, 5 milligrams

 - Pregnant women, 6 milligrams

 7. Valerian Root

-Valerian root is a natural sedative that has been shown to improve the quality of sleep.
-Bruxism often occurs at night.
+Valerian root, native to Europe and Asia, is a perennial plant that bears pink or white flowers.
+Its root is a natural sedative that has been shown to improve the quality of sleep.
+While teeth grinding can occur during the day, bruxism often occurs at night.
 Valerian root may help reduce teeth grinding symptoms by encouraging a deep sleep.
 (5)